-STAFF BLOG COMPASS POINTS: NEWS FROM THE GREAT OUTDOORS WITH HERALD OUTDOOR WRITER BRAD DOKKEN Digging out, gearing up on Lake of the Woods
+STAFF BLOG COMPASS POINTS: NEWS FROM THE GREAT OUTDOORS WITH HERALD OUTDOOR WRITER BRAD DOKKEN N.D.
+Game and Fish hires new ANS coordinator

 These are good times for perch anglers on Devils Lake if results from recent Game and Fish Department population surveys are any indication.
 There’s a lot of young perch coming down the pike — providing they can get past the pike, walleyes and any other hungry mouths that might want to gobble them up.

 Even though results from this summer’s bighorn sheep survey indicated the population in western North Dakota remains steady, state Game and Fish Department biologists are concerned about a significant decline in the number of adult rams.

 You might say fish tales have a way of “latching on” to Bridgie Hansen.